 Dr. Stewart: Well obviously a stem cell, when you're putting it and you're asking it to convert to the cells that have been damaged or are weak in that particular area.
 So what's important about that is you want to know what the stem cells autophagy genes are.
 So in theory, we're actually going to be able to, in stem cell therapies, tell who's going to be more successful at it, who's going to be less successful at it based on your autophagy genes.

 Kara: Well, that leads to our next show.
 So I'm going to leave it with that everybody.
 Very interesting, I mean this is fascinating.
 I didn't know anything about it until I started reading and I've heard you talk about it.
-But I think you're onto something or every scientist and Nobel and all that you're on to something very, very big here.
+But I think you're onto something or the scientist and Nobel and all that are onto something very, very big here.

 Dr. Stewart: Big, big, big.